On the rigidity of special and exceptional geometries with torsion a closed $3$-form

 The above proposition suggests that one option to weaken the $\h\nabla$-covariant constancy condition on $H$ is to replace it with requiring that $H^2$ is constant.
 Clearly if $H$ is $\h\nabla$-covariantly constant, then $H^2$ is constant but the converse is not necessary true.
 For compact manifolds without boundary, the constancy of $H^2$ will imply from (\ref{steadyf}) that $R$ is constant and $\h \R=0$.
 In turn $\h \R=0$ gives that $H$ is co-closed.
 Therefore, as $H$ is also closed, $H$ is harmonic.
 Thus for $H\not=0$, the third de Rham cohomology of $M^n$ should not vanish, $H^3_{\mathrm {dR}}(M^n)\not=0$.
 This is a topological condition on $M^n$.

-However, the constancy condition on $H^2$ and the $\h\nabla$-covariant constancy of $H$ are not always independent.
-It is a consequence of the Bochner-Weitzenb\"ock formula that under certain conditions harmonic forms either they do not exist or they are $\nabla$-covariantly constant.
+However, the constancy condition on $H^2$ and the $\nabla$-covariant constancy of $H$ are not always independent, especially for harmonic forms.
+It is a consequence of the Bochner-Weitzenb\"ock formula that under certain conditions harmonic forms either do not exist or are $\nabla$-covariantly constant.
 For a 3-form $H$, this formula reads as \be (d\delta+\delta d) H=-\nabla^2 H+\mathcal {R} (H)~, \ee where $\delta$ is the adjoint of $d$ and \be \mathcal {R} (H)_{i_1i_2i_3}= \R_{i_1}{}^k H_{i_2i_3 k}-2 R_{i_1}{}^k{}_{i_2}{}^m H_{i_3 km}+\mathrm{cyclic}(i_1, i_2, i_3)~. \ee Taking the inner product of (\ref{bwf}) with $H$ and integrating over $M^n$, one finds that for a Harmonic form $H$, $dH=\delta H=0$, to be $\nabla$-covariantly constant, the integral of the inner product $(H, \mathcal {R} (H))$ over $M^n$ must vanish, where $M^n$ is taken to be compact without boundary.